EthanHeilman/ethanheilman.github.io/x/34/post.md

 [^15]: Both [Agrippa](https://en.wikipedia.org/wiki/Camillo_Agrippa) and Descartes were Swordman and Mathematicians with a passion for Geometry.
 Unlike Agrippa, Descartes did not leaving any written on the art of combat with a sword.
 If he had because he would have namechecked in the Princess Bride.
 They are unlikely to have met since Descartes was around four years old when Agrippa died. <br><br>
 A paper by Kevin Delapp [Philosophical Duelism: Fencing in Early Modern Thought (2018)](https://www.pdcnet.org/jems/content/jems_2018_0007_0002_0031_0054) in the Journal of Early Modern Studies looks at influence of fencing on the development of early modern philosophers including Descartes.
 It is behind a paywall so I have not read it.

+[^16]: René Descartes, Meditation III, Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641), translation from [Catherine Wilson's Descartes’ Meditations an introduction (2003)](https://archive.org/stream/descartess-meditations-an-introduction/Descartes%E2%80%99s%20Meditations%20An%20Introduction_djvu.txt)

+[^17]: Consider what it would actually look like for humanity to have knowledge which humanity could not create.
+For instance imagine a human mind was told the solution to a mathematical problem that can easily be verified but would require more energy than our universe to compute.
+This would be strong evidence that this mathematical revelation was placed in our minds by an intelligence with greater computing power than our universe, i.e. a cryptographic proof for the existance of something godlike.
+I am aware of no such knowledge and such a relevation is very different than the knowledge of infinity.